 If you like this level of roasting, pay close attention and make sure you’ve mastered the roaster and temperature.
 Because at this temperature, the coffee beans will move to the next roast level in just a few seconds if not stopped at the right time.

-Actually, in my personal opinion, coffee is also a drink that the way to process it to bring the best taste to everyone will not be the same, but we can judge through a number of quality standards along with expert judgments to choose the best coffee beans for dark roast.
+Actually, in my personal opinion, coffee is also a drink that the way to process it to bring the best taste to everyone will not be the same, but we can judge through a number of quality standards along with expert judgments to choose the best coffee beans for a dark roast.

-Robusta in Vietnam is mostly roasted at a dark level because this roasting level is suitable for the taste of many people who like to drink filtered coffee, brew a drink with condensed milk, fresh milk, ….
+Robusta in Vietnam is mostly roasted at a dark level because this roasting level is suitable for the taste of many people who like to drink filtered coffee, or brew a drink with condensed milk, or fresh milk, ….
 Arabica is also dark roasted, but not much because it loses its distinctive flavor.